Dr Sally Akehurst BA (Hons) MSc PhD FHEA

 At Derby she is Head of Joint Honours, a role that affords unique insight into the academic student experience across all colleges of the University.
 Louise’s research interests have spanned computational physics with a focus on hyperbranched polymers, through to the pedagogy of web programming, and more recently the experience and employability of joint honours students.
 During 2017 Louise has undertaken a secondment as Interim Head of Mechanical Engineering and Built Environment.

 Joanna Poon is a teaching staff member of the Governing Council.
 She is an Associate Professor and Head of Built Environment within the College of Engineering and Technology.
+She is currently seconded to the Institute for Innovation in Sustainable Engineering (IISE) to lead an ERDF funded Low Carbon project.
 Prior to joining the University, Joanna held academic positions at the University of Salford, Sheffield Hallam University, Nottingham Trent University and Deakin University in Australia where Joanna was the Acting Discipline Leader for the Property Team and Course Director for Postgraduate Programmes in Property and Real Estate.

 Mr Stephen Smith BA FIOD, Chair of Governing Council